ublue-os/website/docs/images/bazzite/installation.md

 !!!
 ATTENTION

-    It is **HIGHLY RECOMMENDED** to install Bazzite with a user password (w/ root privileges) so you can install certain software.
+    It is **HIGHLY RECOMMENDED** to install Bazzite with a user password that has administrative privileges so you can install certain software.

 This is a visual guide for installing Bazzite.